 Choosing a business structure is an important step in forming any company.
-New business owners can choose to set up a limited liability company (LLC), or a nonprofit organization.
-While LLCs and nonprofits share similarities in operations or protection, they also differ when it comes to tax status or purpose.
+Startup businesses can choose among several structures, and two options are a limited liability company (LLC) or a nonprofit organization.

-When comparing an LLC vs a nonprofit structure, a business must decide whether its purpose is to make a profit or to serve the public interest.
-Other factors to consider include the number of owners, how flexible operations should be, and the future of the business.
+When considering an LLC versus a nonprofit structure, a startup must decide whether its purpose is to make a profit or to serve the public interest.

 What Is an LLC?